albihasani94/EffectiveJava/chapter2/README.md

 provides a public, default no-arg constructor.
 To make this kind of class noninstantiable, we add a private constructor.

 You can throw an `AssertionError` in case the constructor is called accidentally from within the class.

+## Item 5: Prefer dependency injection to hardwiring resources

+Static utility classes and singletons are inappropriate for classes whose behavior is parametrized by an underlying resource.
+We want the ability to support multiple instances of the class, each of which uses the resource desired by the client.

+A simple pattern that satisfies this requirement is to pass the resource into the constructor when creating a new instance.
+This is one form of dependency injection.
+The resource is a dependency of the service class and is injected into the service instance when it is created.

+In summary, do not use a singleton or static utility to implement a class that depends on one or more underlying resources whose behaviour affects that of the class, and do not have the class create these resources directly.
+Instead, pass the resources, or factories to create them, into the constructor/static factory/builder.